USING BEHAVIOR MODIFICATION TECHNIQUES: Behavior Charts, Incentives, Stickers, Tokens. Should I Use Them? If So, How?

 Long-term studies of work incentives, behavior management programs for children, weight loss and stop smoking plans have all found similar, revealing results:

-- Performance and quality of work declines over time because people are thinking only about the incentive or reward, instead of the value of what they are doing.
+- Performance and quality of work decline over time because people are thinking only about the incentive or reward, instead of the value of what they are doing.

 - If there is a loss of interest in the reward, people become less motivated to do the task.